aquatix/webhaak/README.rst

 See the example `hook settings`_ for syntax of how to configure repositories, commands and directories.

-Call webhaak on its endpoint ``/getappkey`` to generate a random new key for usage in the projects yaml file (so, for example https://hook.example.com/getappkey)
+Call webhaak on its endpoint ``/admin/SECRETKEY/get_app_key`` to generate a random new key for usage in the projects yaml file (so, for example https://hook.example.com/admin/abc123/get_app_key)

-By default, webhaak clones projects in a directory under its ``REPOS_CACHE_DIR`` directory, but there is support for a per-repo parent dir settings with ``repoparent``.
+By default, webhaak clones projects in a directory under its ``REPOS_CACHE_DIR`` directory, but there is support for a per-repo parent dir settings with ``repoparent`` in the yaml.

 This means that webhaak then doesn't clone this repo into its default cache dir, but in a subdirectory of the directory configured in ``repoparent``, so